What does the turkeyshooting process involve?

 Is shadowing supposed to be about learning new skills or proving myself capable?

 More the former than the latter.
 We rely mostly on your proposal and interview to understand your vision for your section.
 Although shadowing tasks can help us see how you might do the job you’re running for on a day-to-day basis, we also take into consideration how much you’ve grown over the semester and during shadowing, so don’t feel like you have to be perfect at everything from the beginning.

 Mostly, we’re looking for hard-working, smart people who love Spectator and want to make it better.
 Perhaps the most important thing you can do to improve your chances is go above and beyond at the job you have now.
 If you want more specific feedback on what sort of skills you’re being judged on and what you need to improve on, talk to your section editor—he or she can give you some thoughts and feedback.

-We hope you will never feel this way, but if you do, please do not hesitate to speak with Jessica (editor in chief), Aaron (managing editor), Michael (publisher), or Hannah (staff director).
+We hope you will never feel this way, but if you do, please do not hesitate to speak with Katherine (editor in chief), Rahil (managing editor), Nima (publisher).
 Turkeyshooting can be stressful, but it shouldn’t be unfair or overtaxing.
 We will work to address your concerns.